Fixing windows registry menu barHome Site Map Services Contact Us Windows PC

 A Windows XP Welcome screen!

-You will notice your user ID(s) are not one of the selections.
+You may notice your user ID(s) are not one of the selections.
 This is because of the generic registry that is loaded.

 Note: System Restore is turned on by default.
 The following procedure assumes you have NOT turned off System